NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Buckler Expertise.md

 You've learned a flexible way to position your buckler to provide more protection.
-When you [[Actions/Raise a Shield|Raise a Shield]] to gain a circumstance bonus to AC from a [[Buckler|Buckler]], increase the bonus from +1 to +2.
+When you [[Actions/Raise a Shield|Raise a Shield]] to gain a circumstance bonus to AC from a [[buckler|Buckler]], increase the bonus from +1 to +2.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*